Montevideo Carnival 2020 dates

 All about Candombe, a uniquely Uruguayan musical rhythm

 Our Discover Uruguay group is a great place to ask other questions get more great information about carnival and other things to do while you’re in Uruguay.
-Also, don’t miss our top picks (hotels, experiences, restos, that we love and have discovered over our 20 years living in Uruguay).
+And don’t miss our carnival recommendations

 Photos: Simone Mul-Baker